From the World Heritage inscription for the Historic Town of Sukhothai and Associated Historic Towns:

-To get to Sukhothai, you must travel to Bangkok and from Bangkok you can take another flight to Sukhothai Airport.
+To get to Sukhothai, you must travel to Bangkok and from Bangkok, you can take another flight to Sukhothai Airport.
 There are two flights daily from Bangkok to Sukhothai.
 From the airport, you can take a shuttle to your booked accommodation.

 Another transportation option from Bangkok is via train.
 The travel time from Bangkok or Chiang Mai to Sukhothai is 7 hours.
 You will be dropped off in Phitsanulok where you must take another bus for 1 hour to Sukhothai.

 About 800 years ago, Sukhothai was the capital of the first Kingdom of Siam (former name of Thailand).
-The exact year of its establishment remains undetermined although researchers point out some time between 1238 and 1257.
+The exact year of its establishment remains undetermined although researchers point out sometime between 1238 and 1257.
 The name Sukhothai literally translates to “Dawn of Happiness”.

 Once the capital was established, it was only a matter of time until the first dynasty in Sukhothai was established as well: Phra Ruang Dynasty.
-Sukhothai served as capital for the next 120 years wherein it was under the rule of several kings.
-The kingdoms of Sukhothai existed until late 15th century.
+Sukhothai served as the capital for the next 120 years wherein it was under the rule of several kings.
+The kingdoms of Sukhothai existed until the late 15th century.

 About the Historic Town of Sukhothai and Associated Historic Towns

 Sukhothai Historical Park: This historical park is the main component of the historic town of Sukhothai and associated historic towns listed by UNESCO.
-It consists of ruins from the 13th and 14th century Sukhothai kingdom.
+It consists of ruins from the 13th and 14th-century Sukhothai kingdom.
 There are a total of 193 ruins within 70 square kilometers of land, which includes 26 temples and royal palace remains.
 The largest of the temple inside this park is Wat Mahathat.